 The TTC seeks a diverse group of talented men and women who care deeply about children, are excited about learning, and are serious about becoming teachers.
-Demonstrated interest in and classroom teaching experience are required, but previous education coursework is not necessary.
+Demonstrated interest in and experience with children are required, but previous education coursework and classroom experience are not necessary.
 The TTC is designed for people with no more than one year of formal teaching experience as a student teacher or intern.

 Candidates must have a bachelor's degree with significant coursework in the liberal arts and sciences from an accredited college or university.
 Previous coursework in education is not necessary, but strong content knowledge in math, science, and humanities is expected of all applicants to our middle school programs.
 An undergraduate GPA of 3.0 or higher is preferred.Applying to the TTC

 To apply to the TTC, applicants must both submit written materials and

 visit the school for a campus tour and admission interviews with the program directors, faculty, and current apprentices.
 An application, resume, and official transcripts are required prior to admission interviews.
 Recommendations are not due until the application deadline, though we encourage everyone to complete their file as early as possible.

 Tours and interviews can be scheduled for most weekdays at 9:00 AM October through March.
 To schedule your date, call Janet Ross: (617) 520-5215.